lemonmel-2/bpwebapi/README.md

     - Set jwt key, issuer, audience to your preference.
 You can use the default value if you want.

 3. **Dependency**
-    - Ensure following packages are installed:
+    - Ensure following packages are installed by running `dotnet restore` OR :
     ```
     dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer --version 8.0
     dotnet add package Microsoft.EntityFrameworkCore.Sqlite --version 8.0.10